 If we truly care about the well-being of children and the future of adoption, we cannot sit back and figure, “Well, we have our child, we’re done.”
 Our responsibilities do not end there.
-We must, absolutely must, file the post-placement reports which are required.
+We must absolutely, file the post-placement reports which are required.
 To not do so can give the sending country cause for alarm, and the potential to shut down the program.
 We must be vocal in sharing stories of unethical agencies.
 We must be prepared to make unpopular statements when new potential adoptive parents arrive on the scene and want young, female, and fast.
 We must not let our own desire for a child override our knowledge of questionable practices of an agency . . . no matter how nice they sound on the phone.
 The only way unethical agencies survive is because they tell people what they want to hear, and people keep giving money to them.
-We cannot be silent, but must clamor for ethical practices on the part of agencies.
+We cannot be silent but must clamor for ethical practices on the part of agencies.

 3. Everyone, agencies and parents, need to work to make disruptions and dissolutions rare, and when they do happen, keep the best interests of the child foremost.

 Agencies can first be more careful in where they place children.
-It’s not popular, but there is great wisdom in not placing an older child in a family which has not parented that age yet.
-It’s not popular, but first time adoptive parents should probably also not be allowed to bring home more than one child at a time, either.
+It’s not popular, but there is great wisdom in not placing an older child in a family that has not parented that age yet.
+It’s not popular, but first-time adoptive parents should probably also not be allowed to bring home more than one child at a time, either.
 Both of these can have a significantly higher rate of disruption and dissolution.
 Sure there are positive stories as well, but are these enough to justify potentially risky practices?
 Would the children who experience yet one more loss in their lives agree?

 If an adoption does dissolve, the placing agency then needs to step in and do the right thing.
-They need to seek out a new family for the child, ensuring that all laws are followed and the health and well-being of the child is held foremost.
+They need to seek out a new family for the child, ensuring that all laws are followed and the health and well-being of the child are held foremost.
 The family who is dissolving the adoption should lose all rights to say who then gets to parent that child.
 I’ve heard it suggested that every child enduring a dissolution should be assigned a guardian ad litem to protect their interests, and I think that would actually be a very good idea.